BlazeInferno64/arMath.js/README.md

 Like this you can use arMath.sub(), arMath.multiply(), arMath.divide() as your desired requirement

-# Addition of an arrar of numbers
+# Addition of an array of numbers
 arMath.addArray() is the function we will require for adding the arrays

 let me show you a simple example